 Perhaps the best news of the trade is that none of the assets given up were too significant.
 Kenny Agostino and Ben Hanowski combined to scored five points in their respective Calgary Flames careers.
 The first-round pick that Pittsburgh parted with was used on Morgan Klimchuk who has just one NHL game in his career.

 Worst Trades of the Decade

-Of course, even with back-to-back Stanley Cup wins and the NHL’s longest active postseason streak, no one’s perfect.
+Of course, even with back-to-back Stanley Cup wins, no one’s perfect.
 Because the team has been so competitive, most bad trades don’t look quite as malignant as other teams’ would.
 Still, there have been a few big mistakes by Rutherford and Shero over the last decade.

 In an attempt to get bigger and more physical in the 2017 offseason, Rutherford brought in Ryan Reaves, a big-bodied bruiser.
 He was coming off career highs in goals (7) and points (13) with the St. Louis Blues during the 2016-17 season.
 The Penguins received Reaves and a second-round pick in exchange for Oskar Sundqvist and a first-round pick.

 It was a drastic over-payment to begin with, but Reaves did exactly what he was expected to: he threw his weight around, got in a handful of fights, and averaged under seven minutes of ice time per game.
 His tenure with the Penguins lasted only 58 games before he was flipped to the Vegas Golden Knights in a three-team deal where the Penguins landed Derick Brassard from the Ottawa Senators.
 It was hardly worth a young forward and first-round pick.